Don Ellis: Columbia Records

 The band's energetic live performances such as the one at Stanford caused its popularity among college crowds to increase.
 In June 1970, the Orchestra performed for three nights at Bill Graham's Fillmore West auditorium, opening for the Quicksilver Messenger Service and Leon Russell.
 The resulting recording was made into a double LP and released by Columbia in late 1970.
 "Live at Fillmore" was a happy return to original material, and even included one Beatles cover, a highly experimental rendition of "Hey Jude", as well as another version of "Pussy Wiggle Stomp".

 Around this time, Ellis's popularity among educators was also climbing; copies of his band's charts were being published and played by many high school and college big bands.
 Accordingly, Ellis taught many clinics and played with many school bands.

 In May 1971, Ellis added a string quartet to the Orchestra.
 He also hired Bulgarian piano virtuoso Milcho Leviev who was able to improvise fluently in time signatures that would initially be intimidating to most American improvisers.
 He was an important asset to Ellis's band, and stayed with Ellis for five years.
 The Orchestra was recorded in late May at Basin Street West in San Francisco.
-The resulting album, "Tears of Joy", was another live double-LP and was released in late 1971.
+The resulting album, Tears of Joy, was another live double-LP and was released in late 1971.

+The Exotic Rhythms of Don Ellis (May 2002), a dissertation submitted to The Peabody Institute of the Johns Hopkins University in partial fulfillment of the requirements for the degree of Doctor of Musical Arts.
 The album featured a composition called "Strawberry Soup" that has been the subject of several doctoral dissertations due to its metric intricacy, its simple theme and complex variations, and the sheer timbral spectrum that it covers.